gianlucapirro/GoogleWalletPassGenerator/README.md

         ),
         state=State.ACTIVE,  # Or any other state from the enum barcode=Barcode(
-            type=BarcodeType.QR_CODE,  # Or any other state from the enum renderEncoding=BarcodeRenderEncoding.UTF_8,  # Or any other state from the enum value="https://www.crafture.com/",
+            type=BarcodeType.QR_CODE,  # Or any other barcode from the enum renderEncoding=BarcodeRenderEncoding.UTF_8,  # Or any other render encoding from the enum value="https://www.crafture.com/",
-            # Optionally add alternateText and showCodeText
         )
     )
 )